gatsbyjs/gatsby/docs/blog/2019-06-26-live-preview-for-drupal/index.md

 ---
-title: "Hot Off the Keyboard: Live Preview for Drupal + Gatsby (And 3 Steps to Get Started)"
+title: "Hot off the Keyboard: Live Preview for Drupal + Gatsby (and 3 Steps to Get Started)"
 date: 2019-07-29
 author: Grant Glidewell
 tags: